Module 2.4: Declarative Bare Metal with Cluster API

 Question 6

-Section titled “Question 6”During a datacenter migration, you execute clusterctl move to pivot your workload clusters to a new management cluster.
-Afterward, the target cluster successfully manages Cluster and Machine objects, but it cannot see or control the underlying physical servers.
-What was missed during the pivot preparation?
+Section titled “Question 6”Your team is migrating a bare-metal workload cluster to a new management cluster in a different datacenter.
+You execute clusterctl move to pivot the state.
+Afterward, the target management cluster successfully reports the status of Cluster and Machine objects, but it is completely unable to see or control the underlying physical servers (e.g., BareMetalHost objects).
+What critical step was missed during the pivot preparation, and why is it necessary?

 Answer